 Portugal is one of the countries that uses the least plastic bags.
 To move towards an even greater reduction, the 2024 State Budget proposal provides

 A new study analyzed surface plastic pollution data from 11,777 ocean stations in six major marine regions, covering the period 1979 to 2019.
-The presence

 Sustainable Development Goals

 This article addresses an action that promotes the conservation and sustainable use of oceans, seas, and marine resources for sustainable development.
 This SDG aims to prevent and reduce marine pollution of all kinds, particularly from land-based activities.